 Other options for rose bush growers include miniatures, climbers, tree roses and old-time varieties.
-Do not be fooled by so-called "black roses"; that designation evokes intriguing images, but the flowers are really only a deep red (for a picture, see What Black Roses Mean).
+Do not be fooled by so-called "black roses"; that designation evokes intriguing images, but the flowers are really only a deep red.

 Preparing the Planting Bed

 Soil in rose beds should be conditioned properly to a depth of 3 feet, as outlined in the following steps provided by Hometime.com: